aserpi/TA_amazon_s3_uploader/README.md

 to the access key ID and the secret access key) are supported, but should be used for test purposes only.

+Use the account `Boto3` to use Boto3's default authentication method.
+Please refer to the [official documentation](https://boto3.amazonaws.com/v1/documentation/api/1.28.1/index.html) for the order in which Boto3 searches for credentials.
+If this method is account, then manually specifying a role has no effect.

 ### Proxy
 HTTP and HTTPS proxy servers, both authenticated and unauthenticated, are supported.